18gream/CS-465/README.md

 # How is JSON different from Javascript and how does JSON tie together the frontend and backend development pieces?
 # Provide instances in the full stack process when you refactored code to improve functionality and efficiencies, and name the benefits that come from reusable user interface (UI) components.
-  JSON stores and transfers data, while JavaScript is a progamming language that contains logic.
+  JSON stores and transfers data, while JavaScript is a programming language that contains logic.
 In this project, a user will submit a form and the frontend sends/receives data in JSON format.
 On the backend (JavaScript), Express takes those forms, processes them, and then sends them back using JSON.
 I often reused JavaScript language that could be used throughout the frontend.
 For the backend, I reused logic for error handling.
 The benefits to reusable UI components are efficiency and consistency throughout the project.